About the Club

 Organization

-Zanshinkan Dojo (the NU aikido Club) is affiliated with Aikido World Headquarters (The Aikikai Foundation) through Aikido Shimbokukai.
+Zanshinkan Dojo (the NU Aikido Club) is affiliated with Aikido World Headquarters (The Aikikai Foundation) through Aikido Shimbokukai.

 Supplementary Materials